-4 The robot-based model
+4. The robot-based model

-In this section, we provide some details concerning the robot-environment simulation model used to evolve the controllers (see section 4.1), the equation used to update the state of the neural network (see section 4.2), and the parameters of the genetic algorithm (see section 4.3).
+In this section, we provide some details concerning the robot-environment simulation model used to evolve the controllers (see section 4.1), the equation used to update the state of the neural network (see section 4.2) and the parameters of the genetic algorithm (see section 4.3).

-4.1 The simulation
+4.1.
+The simulation

 The robot and its world are simulated using a modified version of the 'minimal simulation' technique described by Jakobi (1997).
-Jakobi's technique uses high levels of noise to guarantee that the simulated controller will transfer to a physically realised robot with no loss of performance.
-Our simulation models a Khepera robot, a 55 mm diameter cylindrical robot (see figure 1).
-This simulated robot is provided with two ambient light sensors, placed at 45 degrees (L_1) and -45 degrees (L_2) with respect to its heading, and a floor sensor positioned facing downward on the underside of the robot (F).
-The light sensors have an angle of acceptance of 120 degrees, and they can detect the light up to a distance of 100 cm from the light source.
+Jakobi's technique uses high levels of noise to guarantee that the simulated controller will transfer to a physically realized robot with no loss of performance.
+Our simulation models a Khepera robot, a 55-mm diameter cylindrical robot (see figure 1).
+This simulated robot is provided with two ambient light sensors, placed at 45° (L1) and -45° (L2) with respect to its heading, and a floor sensor positioned facing downward on the underside of the robot (F).
+The light sensors have an angle of acceptance of 120°, and they can detect the light up to a distance of 100 cm from the light source.
 Light levels change as a function of the robot's distance from the lamp.
-The light sensor values are extrapolated from a look-up table3 which corresponds to the one provided with the Evorobot simulator-see Nolfi (2000) for further details.
-The floor sensor can be conceived of as a proximity infra-red sensor capable of detecting the level of grey of the floor.
-It produces an output which is proportional to the level of grey, scaled between 0-when the robot is positioned over white floor-and 1-when it is over black floor.
+The light sensor values are extrapolated from a lookup table3 which corresponds to the one provided with the Evorobot simulator-see Nolfi (2000) for further details.
+The floor sensor can be conceived of as a proximity infrared sensor capable of detecting the level of grey of the floor.
+It produces an output that is proportional to the level of grey, scaled between zero (when the robot is positioned over white floor) and one (when it is over black floor).
 The sound signalling system is represented by the binary output of one of the neurons of the robot's controller (see section 4.2 for details).

-The implementation of our simulator, as far as it concerns the function that updates the position of the robot within the environment, closely matches the way in which Jakobi designed his minimal simulation for a Khepera robot within an infinite corridor-see Jakobi (1997) for further details.
-In particular, the robot has right and left motors-respectively M_1 and M_2 -which can move independently forward or backward, allowing it to turn fully in any direction.
+The robot has right and left motors-respectively M_1 and M_2 -which can move independently forward or backward, allowing it to turn fully in any direction.
 The robot is assumed to have negligible mass, so that the motor output can be taken as the tangential velocity of the robot at the motor mount point.
-The current heading θ' and the position (x', y') of the virtual Khepera within its environment are calculated at each time step according to the following equations:
+The current heading θ' and the position

+(x', y') of the virtual Khepera within its environment are calculated at each time step according to the following equations: